svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 Catalyst analysis uses a combination of standard data collection, our flagged newsfeed, and changes in price to create a meaningful offering for the community.
 These catalysts are meant to be posted onto a historical chart to try and visualize the effect of an event on a cryptocurrency.

 Svandis has the opportunity to use a combination of analyst human input, monitoring of price swings, and the flagged articles on the newsfeed to create catalysts.
 News feed articles contain both bullish/bearish sentiment indicators that the community can use to assign the sentiment of articles, they also have an "importance" flag in order to pinpoint significant articles.
 The catalyst will exemplify the affect of sentiment and significance in major stories on the resulting short-term price swing of the cryptocurrency.
-This will be an optional parameter to be viewed on trading view charts afterwards.
+This will be an optional parameter to be posted on trading view charts afterwards.

 The flow for a catalyst will start with our backend using machine learning to seek out articles with strong sentiment and significance.
 This combined with price fluctuations will notify analysts of a potential catalyst.
 It will be up to random and responsive research community members to act as analysts and decide whether to notify the community of a catalyst or not.
 There will also be an option for the research community to add their own custom catalysts which may be based on existing news in the web feed or not.

 ## Heatmaps and Groups

 Svandis has developed a visual heatmap of the market that will help traders check the crypto-market status on a daily basis or over a specified period.
 Heatmaps translate raw, complex financial data into visual maps by presenting live, vivid images that dynamically change, allowing traders to quickly determine which cryptocurrencies and tokens are moving, how far they are moving and in which direction.
 Heatmaps are industry-proven investment tools that synthesise complex data to help individuals make more proficient trading decisions.
 The market capitalisation of each token or cryptocurrency will be displayed on the heatmap, as well as the change in their price for a given period (day, week, month, quarter, year).
-Svandis heatmaps will reflect most of the tradable crypto assets, which may include (but not limited to) the following categories:
+Svandis heatmaps will reflect most of the tradeable crypto assets, which may include (but not limited to) the following categories:

 * Cryptocurrencies
 * Content